 How does the juice diet work?

-Whether they're labelled as juice fasts, juice cleanses or juice detoxes, all juice diets are based around consuming a variety of juiced fruits and vegetables.
-Many juice diets involve abstaining from eating other foods and only drinking juice, while some involve eating particular solid foods as well.
-The calorie intake is usually very restricted on juice diets.
+Whether they're labelled as a juice fast, cleanse or detox, all juice diets are based around consuming a variety of fruits and vegetables in their liquid ‘juiced’ form.
+Many juice diets involve abstaining from eating other foods and only drinking juice, while some involve eating particular solid foods in conjunction with juices.
+Whichever approach you adopt the calorie intake is typically very restrictive.

 The most extreme juice diets are usually limited to a short period of time – often between three days and one week.
-Juice diets which permit some solid foods and more calories are sometimes followed for longer periods of time.
+Juice diets which permit some solid foods and more calories are sometimes followed for a longer duration.
+Juice-only diets are usually vegetarian and can also be vegan, although some plans allow you to add honey or yogurt to the juice.

 What can I eat on the juice diet?

 As the name suggests, the juice diet involves consuming only juiced fruit and vegetables.
 You can make these at home or buy them ready-made.
-In the most extreme cases, all solid foods will be off the menu while following the regime, although a few may include soups.
-Green juices, made with celery, spinach or kale, are included to make sure you're getting enough green veg.
+In the most extreme cases, all solid foods are off the menu, although a few plans may include soups.
+Green juices, made with celery, spinach or kale, are included to make sure you're getting enough green leafy veggies.

 Is the juice diet healthy?

 The mineral iron, important for supporting energy levels, and fats, including the essential omega-3 variety, are key nutrients which are likely to be missing from a juice-only diet.
-Fats are essential for hormonal production and regulation, as well as proper brain function.
+Fats are essential for hormonal production and balance, as well as for us to think clearly.
 Another important macronutrient which is likely to be lacking is protein.
-Protein is needed to maintain muscle and to support growth and repair as well as for hormone production.
+We need protein to maintain muscle and to support growth and repair as well as for hormone production.

 High in sugar

-Juices made from fruit are likely to be high in sugar.
-Juicing releases the sugars in fruit – making them ‘free’ sugars, the type we are advised to cut back on – and removes the fibre, meaning that sugar is more quickly absorbed into the blood stream than if you were to eat a whole piece of fruit.
+Juices made from fruit are high in sugar.
+This is because juicing releases the sugars in fruit – making them ‘free’ sugars, the type we are advised to cut back on – and at the same time it removes the fibre, this results in the sugar being more quickly absorbed into the blood stream.

 Juicing for weight loss